adarshmishraba-prog/pizza_sales-MySQL/README.md

-# pizza_sales-MySQL
-This analysis will help the business optimize menu pricing, inventory, staffing, and marketing strategies.
-📌 Project Title
-Pizza Sales Data Analysis Using SQL
-🎯 Objective

-The objective of this project is to analyze pizza sales data using SQL to understand customer ordering patterns, revenue distribution, high-performing pizza types, and operational trends that can help improve business decisions.

-🧩 Business Problem

-The pizza store wants to understand:

-What drives revenue?

-Which pizzas are ordered the most?

-What sizes and categories customers prefer?

-How order volume changes throughout the day?

-Which pizza types contribute most to sales?

-This analysis will help the business optimize menu pricing, inventory, staffing, and marketing strategies.

-📁 Dataset Overview

-This project uses multiple relational tables containing:

-Orders

-Order Details

-Pizza Types

-Pizza Information (size, price, category)

-This structure allows performing real-world SQL operations like joins, grouping, and aggregations.

-❓ Sample Business Questions Solved
-🔹 Basic Analysis

-Retrieve the total number of orders placed

-Calculate total revenue generated

-Identify the highest-priced pizza

-Find the most commonly ordered pizza size

-List top 5 most-ordered pizzas by quantity

-🔸 Intermediate Analysis

-Total quantity ordered for each pizza category

-Distribution of orders by hour of the day

-Category-wise pizza distribution

-Average number of pizzas ordered per day

-Top 3 pizzas by revenue

-🔹 Advanced Analysis

-Percentage revenue contribution of each pizza type

-Cumulative revenue trend over time

-Top 3 pizzas by revenue within each category

-🧠 Key Insights

-(Replace these later with your real insights if you have them.)

-Large and Medium pizzas are the most commonly ordered sizes

-Classic & Supreme categories generate the highest revenue

-Evening hours show the highest order volume

-A few top pizza types contribute a major share of total revenue

-Cumulative revenue shows consistent growth throughout the month/year

-🏁 Conclusion

-This SQL analysis provides valuable insights into customer preferences, revenue patterns, and operational trends.
-The results can help the store optimize pricing, forecast demand, improve inventory planning, and promote high-performing pizza types to boost overall revenue.

-📂 Project Structure
-pizza-sales-sql-project/
-│── pizza_sales_queries.sql
-│── screenshots/      (optional)
-│── dataset/          (optional)
-│── README.md

-🛠️ Tech Stack

-MySQL / PostgreSQL

-SQL Joins, Window Functions, Aggregations, Grouping

-Relational Database Concepts

-✔️ How to Use

-Clone the repository

-Import the dataset into MySQL / PostgreSQL

-Run queries from pizza_sales_queries.sql

-Explore insights
+# Pizza Sales SQL Analysis Project

+## Objective
+The objective of this project is to analyze pizza sales data using SQL to understand customer ordering patterns, revenue distribution, top-selling pizza types, and overall business performance.
+The insights from this analysis can help improve marketing strategies, menu optimization, staffing, and inventory management.

+---

+## Business Problem
+The pizza store wants to identify:
+- Which pizzas generate the highest revenue
+- Which pizza sizes and categories are most popular
+- At what times customers place the most orders
+- How ordering patterns vary by day
+- Which pizza types contribute the most to total sales

+Understanding these factors will help the business improve operational efficiency and increase overall revenue.

+---

+## Dataset Overview
+The dataset contains multiple relational tables, commonly including:

+- **Orders** – each order placed
+- **Order Details** – pizzas and quantities in each order
+- **Pizza Types** – names, categories, ingredients
+- **Pizza Information** – size, price

+This structure allows performing joins, aggregations, and advanced SQL analysis similar to real-world retail data.

+---

+## Sample Questions Solved

+### Basic Queries
+1. Retrieve the total number of orders placed
+2. Calculate the total revenue generated from pizza sales
+3. Identify the highest-priced pizza
+4. Identify the most common pizza size ordered
+5. List the top 5 most ordered pizza types along with their quantities

+### Intermediate Queries
+- Find the total quantity ordered for each pizza category
+- Determine the distribution of orders by hour of the day
+- Category-wise distribution of pizzas
+- Average number of pizzas ordered per day
+- Top 3 most ordered pizzas based on revenue

+### Advanced Queries
+- Percentage contribution of each pizza type to total revenue
+- Cumulative revenue generated over time
+- Top 3 most ordered pizza types by revenue for each pizza category

+---

+## Key Insights
+(Replace with your real insights if needed)

+- Medium and Large pizzas are the most frequently ordered sizes
+- A small number of pizza types contribute a majority of revenue
+- Evening hours show the highest order volume
+- Classic and Supreme categories generate strong revenue
+- Cumulative revenue shows consistent growth over time

+---

+## Conclusion
+This SQL-based project provides meaningful insights into customer preferences, pricing impact, pizza category performance, and ordering patterns.
+These findings can help optimize menu decisions, improve marketing strategies, and strengthen business growth.

+---